-A. Written assignments (40% of total course grade); papers must follow APSA Style Format and include page number references to the source.
+A. Written assignments (40% of total course grade); papers must follow APSA Style Format and include specific page number references to the source and or paragraph numbers.

-Students will write TWO, 2-3 page "Foreign Service Officer" (FSO) briefs on UNIQUE and assigned issue areas and countries.
-Must post briefing papers on the course Blackboard.
-Briefs will describe and explain the current issue/policy, evaluate the policy, provide a policy prescription or course of action (COA), and predict what will be done ultimately.
+Students will mainly write ONE "Foreign Service Officer" (FSO) brief on a UNIQUE and assigned issue area and/or country (worth 30%).
+Must post briefing papers on the course Blackboard when the assigned FSO brief is due.
+Briefs may describe and explain the current issue/policy, evaluate the policy, provide a policy prescription or course of action (COA), and predict what will be done ultimately.
 Guidelines for each FSO Brief will be provided.
-15% each.
+See sample FSO assignment at the end of the syllabus.
+Other written assignments include TWO Article Analysis Sheets, which are focused short responses to a choice of assigned supplemental and required readings on Bb.
+[5% each]